 The Tower 3D

-The Tower 3D is a first-person action game where the player possesses special disks that can bounce off the environment as a weapon or teleport to as a means of transportation.
-The game has the player work their way up a massive structure known only as “The Tower.”
-It is a mysterious structure that looms over the city guarded by mysterious cloaked figures; none who enter have ever returned.
+The Tower 3D is a first-person action game where the player possesses special disks that can bounce off the environment as a weapon or teleport as a means of transportation.
+The game has players work their way up a massive structure known only as “The Tower.”
+It is a mysterious structure that looms over the city, guarded by mysterious cloaked figures; none who enter have ever returned.

 The Game Core

 Dynamic Traversal Combat: Combat centered around the player’s movement designed to keep them teleporting and fighting towards their goal.